meetrajesh/only.in/README.md

 Replace your DocumentRoot and <Directory> directive with the correct folder name of your git repo

-5. Enable short_open_tags and html_errors in your /etc/php.ini, and ensure magic_quotes_gpc is Off:
+6. Enable short_open_tags and html_errors in your /etc/php.ini, ensure magic_quotes_gpc and register_globals is Off, and ensure request_order exists and is set to "GP":

 short_open_tag = On
 html_errors = On
 magic_quotes_gpc = Off
+register_globals = Off
+request_order = "GP"

-6. Install xdebug on your local mac.
+7. Install xdebug on your local mac.
 Will help with debugging and stack traces lot.

-7. Import the mysql schema from schema.sql in the git repo into your mysql instance:
+8. Import the mysql schema from schema.sql in the git repo into your mysql instance:

 # create the onlyin database
 mysqladmin -u root create onlyin